How Long Before A Move Should I Contact A Moving Company?

 Moving To London

-London is one of the world’s cultural capitals – a huge metropolis with a population that’s almost double that of our entire country, sitting at almost nine million people.
+London is one of the world’s cultural capitals – a huge metropolis with a population that’s now over nine million people as of 2025 – almost double that of our entire country.
 In this article, we’ll give you the rundown on our top reasons to move to London and what you need to get you there.

 Why move to London?